 - 1 chicken breast diced into about 1-2cm/half an inch thick pieces

-Add onion and garlic and fry off until lightly browned - about 2-3 minutes.
+Add onion and garlic and fry off until lightly browned for about 3-5 minutes.

 Add the pesto and stir through to heat the broccoli and to finish cooking the chicken.

-Finally, stir through the sundried tomatoes and boccicini/pearl mozzarella until cheese has lightly melted.
+- Finally, stir in the sundried tomatoes and bocconcini/pearl mozzarella until cheese has slightly melted.

 Note 2 - I used rotini pasta, but you could also use fusilli or gemelli which are also good for light pesto sauces.
-See buzzfeed link in article for more details on choosing the right pasta.
+See this article for more details on choosing the right pasta.

 Note 3 - you want to avoid over cooking the chicken so that it's tough.
 I tend to just cook it through very lightly, at the start because by the time it is finished cooking it will be perfect and moist.
 Always check however to make sure chicken is fully cooked before serving.